OpnLaaS/opnlaas/docs/Charter.md

 * As a Student, I want to create, start, stop, and delete virtual machines easily.
 * As a Researcher, I want to manage virtualized environments for my computational tasks.
 * As a Student, I want to monitor the health and status of the virtual machines I am using.
-* As a Student, I want to deploy my projects on virtual machines with minimal setup.
+* As a Chess Coach, I want to deploy my chess analysis tools on virtual machines with minimal setup so that I can quickly spin up testing environments for matches.

 ### **Feature 3 – Bare Metal Provisioning**